12 Changes You Should Make To Be Happier At Work

 If you’re like many people, you remember the negative far more than the positive.
 That’s how we forget the good things we’ve achieved and the hard work that has paid off.
 Instead, we remember the details of our failures.

-It’s one of the reason so many people like to-do lists: Each time you check something off, you can see that you are making progress and that you’ve accomplished something.
+It’s one of the reasons so many people like to-do lists: Each time you check something off, you can see that you are making progress and that you’ve accomplished something.

 Just as you started your day in a positive way, you should end it.
 Think about what you’ve done.
 Think and jot down what you will do tomorrow to help start tomorrow on good footing.
 Find things you are thankful for.